inform-health-informatics/emap_documentation/technical_overview/Background_information.md

 # Background for EMAP

 While the focus of the Experimental Medicine Application Platform (EMAP) is the integration of different kinds of data from trusted sources, it is important to acknowledge common concepts for all the different types of data.
-The data that is collected through EMAP is to provide a real-time view on the current situation of a hospital and as such provide information such as how many beds are occupied on a ward or which patients need short supply, perishable medication at any point in time.
-This creates a variety of information that needs to be coordinated and the different actors are to be outlined here.
+EMAP aims to provide a real-time view on the current situation of a hospital; e.g. how many beds are occupied on a ward or which patients need short supply, perishable medication at any point in time.
+This involves variety of hospital and data-flows that are outlined here.

 ## Patient journey when coming to the hospital